Schiff announces he's running for Senate in California in 2024 - WSGW 790 AM & 100.5 FM

 Schiff, who was chairman of the House Intelligence Committee in the last Congress and led the first impeachment against former President Donald Trump, joins Democrat Rep. Katie Porter in jumping into the race.
 Another Democrat, Rep. Barbara Lee, has told colleagues she intends to run.

 Feinstein, 89, has held the Senate seat since 1992 and has not disclosed her future plans, despite calls from fellow Democrats for her to step aside.
-Earlier this month, she said in a statement that “everyone is of course welcome to throw their hat in the ring, and I will make an announcement concerning my plans for 2024 at the appropriate time.”
+On Wednesday, she told reporters she expects it will be “a couple of months” before she makes a decision, citing her husband’s death last year from cancer.

+Asked about some of the early entrants into the race, Feinstein told CBS News: “I think it’s all fine.
+I think people should if they want to run.
+For me, I just need a little bit more time.”

 Schiff told Fox 11 in Los Angeles on Thursday that he informed Feinstein of his plans to run before his announcement, and said she was “more than comfortable with my announcing.
 I wouldn’t be doing that without that kind of blessing.”